 We can achieve great things through collaboration.
 This is why the The Leeds Institute for Quality Healthcare (LIQH) is a partnership.
 It unites the Centre for Innovation in Health Management (CIHM), the three Clinical Commissioning Groups, Leeds City Council, and the three NHS Trusts.

-Together we’ve developed programmes for health and care professionals in Leeds to build the skills and collaborative networks needed to secure lasting improvements to healthcare.
+Together we developed and delivered three successful programmes for health and care professionals.
+Now over 150 individuals in Leeds have been provided with a toolbox of skills and collaborative networks needed to secure lasting improvements to healthcare.

 New Consultants and Lead Clinicians Leadership Development Programme

 The Centre for Innovation in Health Management at The University of Leeds was commissioned to develop Leeds Teaching Hospital Trust’s (LTHT) clinical leadership capacity for both lead clinicians and new consultants.

 The programmes will makes most of the difference in perspective between more experienced and accountable clinical leads and the freshness / newness of recently appointed consultants, as a way into valuing diverse perspectives and seeing wholes differently.
 Underpinning the whole programme is the theme of leading as peers.
 Being able to lead together is critical for leading LTHT into the feature.